Antnee/acmewidgetco/README.md

-For the `Widget` support, you will find the `Widget` object itself, the `WidgetCatalog.json` file which holds a file-system based catalog, a `WidgetCollection` for handling more than one `Widget`, the `WidgetFsProvider` which fetches this raw data and returns a simple `array`, the `WidgetProvider` interface (which is implemented by `WidgetFsProvider`) and the `WidgetRepository` which would provide full CRUD methods, and is passed into the basket as described above.
+For the `Widget` support, you will find the `Widget` object itself, the `WidgetCatalog.json` file which holds a file-system based catalog, a `WidgetCollection` for handling more than one `Widget`, the `WidgetFsProvider` which fetches this raw data and returns a collection of `StdClass` objects, the `WidgetProvider` interface (which is implemented by `WidgetFsProvider`) and the `WidgetRepository` which would provide full CRUD methods, and is passed into the basket as described above.